TheraForge/OTFMagicBox/README.md

 # Usage <a name="Usage"></a>

-After following the installation steps, go to the *AppSysParameters.yml* file in the root folder of your project.
+After following the installation steps, go to the `AppSysParameters.yml` file in the root folder of your project.
 This yaml file contains a list of customizable parameters of your health application.
-You don't need to be a developer to edit this file and customize the application, just use a common editor (e.g., TextEdit or Xcode) and follow the simple instructions present in the AppSysParameters.yml file.
+You don’t need to be a developer to edit this file and customize the application, just use a common editor (e.g., TextEdit or Xcode) and follow the simple instructions present in the `AppSysParameters.yml` file.
 By editing this yaml file you can customize the health application according to your requirements, for example you can modify the app styling and flow.

-## Application Name:
+## App Name:

-You can modify the health application name to your desired application name.
-To do this follow the below given instructions:
+You can modify the app name.
+To do this follow the instructions given below:

 Go to the root of this project.

-Click on the  info.plist file
+Click on the `info.plist` file
-In the info.plist file you see the list of key-value pairs.
+In the info.plist file you see the list of settings (key-value pairs).
 Go to the row where key named as “Bundle name”.
 Change the Value column of that row with your application name.
 As shown in the pic below.

 Example: change $(PRODUCT_NAME) to “My Digital App”.